ahuacate/pve-medialab/README.md

 So in our case we want make uid 1005 and gid 1005 accessible to unprivileged LXC containers used for media (NZBGet,Deluge, Sonarr etc).
 This is achieved in three parts during the course of creating new media LXC's.

 ### 1.1 Unprivileged container mapping
-To change the container mapping we change the container UID and GID in the file `/etc/pve/lxc/container-id.conf` after you create the new container.
+To change a container mapping we change the container UID and GID in the file `/etc/pve/lxc/container-id.conf` after you create a new container.
 Simply use Proxmox CLI `typhoon-01` >  `>_ Shell` and type the following:
 ```
 echo -e "lxc.idmap: u 0 100000 1005
 lxc.idmap: g 0 100000 1005